hardikp/hardikp.github.io/books.md

 ## 2021

+* Self-Compassion: The Proven Power of Being Kind to Yourself
 * Psychiatry and its Discontents by Andrew Scull
 * Aroused by Randi Hutter Epstein
 * How Innovation Works by Matt Ridley